Donaim/proviral-pres1/slides.md

 <!-- TODO: better presentation form.
 More detail. -->

-- Proviral pipeline runs QC checks on every sequence.
+- Proviral pipeline runs QC (quality checks) on every sequence.

 - It uses blast, mafft, and mappy for alignment purposes.